hum4nG0D/hum4nG0D.github.io/_posts/2025-07-10-Immich-Google-Photos-Backup-Replacement.md

 ## Self-Hosting Immich with Cloudflare Access: Sync Photos Securely from Anywhere

-If you're looking for a powerful self-hosted photo and video management platform that offers real-time syncing, AI-powered tagging, and mobile app support, **Immich** is the best choice in 2025.
+If you're looking for a powerful self-hosted photo and video management platform that offers real-time syncing, AI-powered tagging, and mobile app support and for *free*, **Immich** is the best choice in 2025.
 But what makes it even better?
 Combine it with **Cloudflare Tunnels** and **Zero Trust Access** to securely sync photos from anywhere—without opening a single port on your router.

 In this post, I’ll walk you through setting up Immich on Docker, mounting an external photo drive, and enabling secure remote access using Cloudflare.